Sandwich tern

 The Sandwich tern (Thalasseus sandvicensis) is a tern in the family Laridae.
-It is very closely related to the lesser crested tern (T. bengalensis), Chinese crested tern (T. bernsteini), Cabot's tern (T. acuflavidus), and elegant tern (T. elegans) and has been known to interbreed with the lesser crested.
-It breeds in the Palearctic from Europe to the Caspian Sea wintering to South Africa, India and Sri Lanka.
+It is very closely related to the lesser crested tern (T. bengalensis), Chinese crested tern (T. bernsteini), Cabot's tern (T. acuflavidus), and elegant tern (T. elegans) and has been known to interbreed with both elegant and lesser crested terns.
+It breeds in the Palearctic from Europe to the Caspian Sea, and winters in the Mediterranean and on the coasts of Africa, India, and Sri Lanka.

-The Sandwich tern is a medium-large tern with grey upperparts, white underparts, a yellow-tipped black bill and a shaggy black crest which becomes less extensive in winter with a white crown.
-Young birds bear grey and brown scalloped plumage on their backs and wings.
+The Sandwich tern is a medium-large tern with pale silvery-grey upperparts, white underparts, a yellow-tipped black bill, and a shaggy black crest which becomes less extensive in winter with a white crown.
+Young birds bear grey and blackish scalloped plumage on their backs and wings.
 It is a vocal bird.
 It nests in a ground scrape and lays one to three eggs.

-Like all Thalasseus terns, the Sandwich tern feeds by plunge diving for fish, usually in marine environments, and the offering of fish by the male to the female is part of the courtship display.
+Like all Thalasseus terns, the Sandwich tern feeds by plunge-diving for fish, usually in marine environments, and the offering of fish by the male to the female is part of the courtship display.

 Taxonomy

 The terns are small to medium-sized seabirds, gull-like in appearance, but usually with a more delicate, lighter build and shorter, weaker legs.
 They have long, pointed wings, which gives them a fast buoyant flight, and often a deeply forked tail.
-Most species are grey above and white below, and have a black cap which is reduced or flecked with white in the winter.
+Most species are grey above and white below, and have a black cap, which is reduced or flecked with white in the winter.

-The Sandwich tern was originally described by ornithologist John Latham in 1787 as Sterna sandvicensis, but was recently moved to its current genus Thalasseus (Boie, 1822) following mitochondrial DNA studies which confirmed that the three types of head pattern (white crown, black cap, and black cap with a white blaze on the forehead) found amongst the terns corresponded to distinct clades.
+The Sandwich tern was originally described by ornithologist John Latham in 1787 as Sterna sandvicensis but was moved to its current genus, Thalasseus (Boie, 1822), following mitochondrial DNA studies, which confirmed that the three types of head pattern (white crown, black cap, and black cap with a white blaze on the forehead) found among the terns corresponded to distinct clades.
 The current genus name is derived from Greek Thalassa, "sea", and sandvicensis, like the English name, refers to Sandwich, Kent, Latham's type locality.
-In birds, the specific name sandvicensis usually denotes that the species was first described from Hawaii, formerly known as the "Sandwich Islands", but the Sandwich tern does not occur there.

 This bird has no subspecies.
-A former subspecies is now treated as a separate species called Cabot's tern (T. acuflavidus).
-It breeds on the Atlantic coasts of North America, northern and eastern South America, and has wandered to Western Europe.
+Two former subspecies are now treated as a separate species, Cabot's tern (T. acuflavidus); this breeds on the Atlantic coasts of North America, northern and eastern South America, and has wandered to Western Europe.
+Cabot's tern was separated from Sandwich tern as it is genetically closer to elegant tern than to Sandwich tern.